Weighted Fairness Notions for Indivisible Items Revisited: Share-Based Notions

 \begin{proof} If $m< n$, every agent's NMMS is $0$ and the theorem holds trivially, so assume that $m \ge n$.
 Consider an OEF1 allocation $A$, where the agents have been renumbered as in \Cref{def:orderedef1}.
-Fix an agent $i\in N$.
+We prove the $1/n$-NMMS condition for an arbitrary agent $i\in N$.
 For each $j\in\{i+1,\dots,n\}$, we have

 while for each $j \in \{1,\dots,i-1\}$, there exists $B_j\subseteq A_j$ of size at most $1$ such that

 Adding the above inequalities for all $j\in N\setminus\{i\}$ and then adding $u_i(A_i)$ to both sides, we get